tsundoku/tsundoku.github.io/README.md

 A - comic books (#1 - Sandman by Neil Gaiman)
 A - and I'm always trying to find the time to draw, right now I'm going through the [Drawabox lessons by Irshad Karim](http://drawabox.com/)

-Q - *Staedtler Pigment Liner vs. Sakura Pigma Micron*
-A - it comes down to availability, we pay local prices for Staedtler and import prices for Sakura
-A - but I did grab a handful of Sakura when I saw them in a small art shop when I was on holiday in Portugal

 Q - *what are you passionate about?*
 A - good art direction, good copywriting, and good design in general